This site requires a more recent version of Adobe Flash Player to function properly.

 Exxon Mobil Corporation (XOM) is the largest of the vertically integrated oil majors, as well as the largest publicly-traded corporation in the world by market cap and revenue.
 It was created on November 30, 1999, by the merger of Exxon and Mobil.
 The company has several divisions and hundreds of affiliates, including ExxonMobil, Exxon, Esso and Mobil.

-The firm generates a majority of its income from liquid and natural gas sales with earnings of $41 billion in 2011.
+The firm generates majority of its income from liquid and natural gas sales with earnings of $32.5 billion in 2013.
 The geographical diversity of Exxon Mobil's exploration and production (E&P) activities make it less vulnerable to the regional production uncertainties that plague the industry.
-The company is also an international leader in the downstream refining industry with 7,753 retail stations and over 6.2 million barrels per day of refining capacity at the end of 2011.
+The company is also an international leader in the downstream refining industry with over 5,000 owned/leased retail stations and over 5.2 million barrels per day of refining capacity at the end of 2013.

 Crude Oil and Natural Gas Liquids (NGL) production is the most valuable division for the firm for the following reasons: